Tractability Frontier of Data Complexity in Team Semantics: Introduction

 For the applications it is important to understand the complexity theoretic aspects of dependence logic and its variants.
 During the past few years, these aspects have been addressed in several studies.
 We will next briefly discuss some previous work.
 The data complexity of inclusion logic is sensitive to the choice between the two main variants of team semantics: under the so-called lax semantics it is equivalent to positive greatest fixed point logic ($\PGFP$) and captures $\Ptime$ over finite (ordered) structures \cite{gallhella13}.
-On the other hand, under the strict semantics, inclusion logic is equivalent to $\ESO$ and hence captures $\np$ \cite{galhankon13}.
-The question whether there is a natural fragment of dependence logic capturing $\Ptime$ was recently considered in \cite{DBLP:journals/corr/abs-1210-3321} and a fragment $\SDHORN$ satisfying $\SDHORN = \ESOHORN=\Ptime$ over finite successor structures was identified.
+Recently a fragment of inclusion logic that captures $\textrm{NL}$ has been identified in \cite{HannulaH19}.
+The same article also exhibits surprisingly simple formulas of inclusion logic whose data complexity is $\nl$ and $\mathrm{P}$-complete (see equations \eqref{HH1} and \eqref{HH2}).
+On the other hand, under the strict semantics, inclusion logic is equivalent to $\ESO$ (existential second order logic) and hence captures $\np$ \cite{galhankon13}.

 In \cite{durand11} the fragment of dependence logic allowing only sentences in which dependence atoms of arity at most $k$ may appear (atoms $\dep(x_1,\ldots, x_n)$ satisfying $n\le k+1$) was shown to correspond to the $k$-ary fragment $\ESOfarity{k}$ of ESO in which second-order quantification is restricted to at most $k$-ary functions and relations.
-Also, the fragment $\dforall{k}$ in which at most $k$ variables are allowed to be universally quantified was related to a fragment $\ESOfvar{k}$ of ESO consisting of Skolem normal form sentences with at most $k$ universal first-order quantifiers.
-Similar results have been obtained for independence and inclusion logic (for the strict semantics) in \cite{galhankon13,DBLP:journals/corr/HannulaK14}.
+Several similar results have been obtained also for independence and inclusion logic, e.g., in \cite{galhankon13,DBLP:journals/corr/HannulaK14,Ronnholm18,Ronnholm19}.

-The combined complexity of the model-checking problem of dependence logic, and many of its variants, was recently shown to be NEXPTIME-complete \cite{gradel12}.
-On the other hand, the satisfiability problem for the two variable fragment of dependence logic was shown to be NEXPTIME-complete in \cite{KontinenKLV11}.
-Recently, this result has been generalized to cover many of the variants of dependence logic \cite{DBLP:journals/corr/KontinenKV14}.
+The combined complexity of the model-checking problem of dependence logic, and many of its variants, was shown to be NEXPTIME-complete \cite{gradel12}.
+On the other hand, the satisfiability problem for the two variable fragment of dependence logic (and many of its variants) was shown to be NEXPTIME-complete in \cite{KontinenKLV11, KontinenKV14}.
+Furthermore, during the past few years, the complexity aspects of propositional and modal logics in team semantics have been also systematically studied (see \cite{Luck19,HannulaKVV18} and the references therein).